Creating a Microsoft color font (CPAL/COLR)

 Now, all we need to do, is draw our layers.
 I will leave the Color 0 layer as it is, and make the Color 1 and Color 2 layers the side and bottom of a three-dimensional uppercase i:

-Export your font
+Export and test your color font

 - Internet Explorer (since Windows 8.1)